smattoo/smattoo.github.com/about.md

     {% endif %}
 {% endfor %}

 Thanks for visiting my blog, I'm **Sagar Mattoo**.
 I am a programmer.
-In India, back then teenagers of my age were mostly stuck between PCM vs PCB fight (M => engineering vs B => medicine), well I choose the easier route, a much-needed characteristic to be a good programmer:-)
+In India, back then teenagers of my age were mostly stuck between PCM vs PCB fight (M => engineering vs B => medicine), well I applied the KISS principle:-) to choose the easier route, a much-needed characteristic to be a good programmer.

 I believe in CL/CA pipeline, yes you read it right, it's not CI/CD:-).
 CL/CA stands for continuously learning and continuously applying.
 Well, the rate which technology is evolving I am pretty sure to keep up with the pace we as programmers need CL/CA ingrained in us.